-“Garbage in, garbage out” is another common problem business owners and their managers deal with continuously … the information you get out of your systems is only as good as the data that’s going into them.
+“Garbage in, garbage out” is another common problem business owners and their managers deal with continuously … the information you get out of your systems is only as good as the data that’s going in.
 I’m sure there have been many times when you found yourself questioning whether the information in your reports was correct.
-It’s frustrating, but essential that the information you’re using is “bullet proof,” so you find yourself going back and forth with a manager questioning, discussing, and reviewing the data until you’re eventually satisfied that the information is accurate enough that you can make a good decision.
-That could take several hours or several days for each report you question.
-It’s a real drain on your time and energy, and the kicker is that you probably still don’t have complete confidence in the information you’re using.
+It’s frustrating, but it's essential that the information you’re using is “bullet proof,” so you find yourself going back and forth with a manager; questioning, discussing, and reviewing the data until you’re eventually satisfied that the information is accurate enough that you can make a good decision.
+That could take several hours or days for each report you question.
+It’s a drain on your time and energy, and you probably still don’t have complete confidence in the information you’re using.
 In terms of your time and attention, your manual reporting processes could be costing you much more than you realize.

 Can you get updated information quickly and as often as you need it?

 Even if the data going into the dealership’s system is as accurate as it can possibly be, there is yet another problem that some dealers may not admit they have: They simply don’t have an effective data analysis discipline.
 Relying on standard reports and what’s "always been done," some don’t know that other information will give them better insights to make the critical adjustments that can result in the most net profit by month end.
 And they don’t know how often they should be watching that information.
 And even if they wanted to keep their eyes on the dealership’s daily operations, they quite likely wouldn’t (or couldn’t) get the most up-to-date, reliable information as quickly as they would need it.